ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 ### Tentative schedule

-As stated above, the current version of uBO/webext is _really_ a hybrid version.
-So in this section, let's distinguish the hybrid webext version from the pure webext version: uBO/webext-hybrid vs. uBO/webext.
+As stated above, the current version of uBO/webext-hybrid is _really_ a hybrid version.
+The pure webext version of uBO, uBO/webext is now available in the [Releases section](https://github.com/gorhill/uBlock/releases).

 Stable release of uBO/webext must be available to all users when [Firefox 57 is released](https://blog.mozilla.org/addons/2017/02/16/the-road-to-firefox-57-compatibility-milestones/).